RidaNaz/Next.js/step11_props/README.md

 ```
 - The `ParentComponent` passes a message `prop` to the `ChildComponent`.
 - The `ChildComponent` receives the message `prop` and renders it within a paragraph `<p>`.
-- In the HomePage (a page component), we import and use the `ParentComponent`.
+- In the HomePage (a page component), I can import and use the `ParentComponent`.

 ### Note: